or call (800) SBC-VOTE or (800) 722-8683.

 Overview of Positions

-Polling Place Coordinators must attend a 2 hour training and must pick up and return supplies.
+Polling Place Supervisors must attend two 2-hour training classes, and must pick up and return supplies.

-Inspectors must attend a 3 ½ hour training and must pick up and return supplies.
+Inspectors must attend two 2-hour training classes, and must pick up and return supplies.

-Each precinct must also have three Clerks at all times; however, the Clerks are allowed to work in half or full day shifts.
+Each precinct must also have two Clerks at all times to work at the precinct table; however, the Clerks are allowed to work in half or full day shifts.

 Traffic Clerks must attend a 2 hour training.